Time tracking by asking what you are doing

 You can also choose to dismiss the dialog by clicking the cancel (✖) button.
 By default, Daily does not allocate time to any activity.
 Let's consider an example.
 You started working at 9.00.
 You provided Email when Daily asked at 9.10 what you were doing.
 Now at 9.30, Daily again asks what you are doing.
 Since you are doing something you don't want to track, you click the cancel (✖) button.
 As a result, Daily does not track the time between 9.10 and 9.30.

 After 20 minutes, at 9.50, Daily asks what you are doing.
 Since you are coding and wants this to get recorded, you provide Coding.
 Daily allocates the full interval to Coding.

 Daily will ask what you have been doing while you have been away from your Mac.
-When you provide an activity, Daily will allocate 100% of the duration of the absence to that activity.
-However, when you dismiss the dialog, nothing gets recorded nor distributed.
-In other words: that time then gets lost.
+When you provide an activity, Daily will fully allocate the duration of the absence to that activity.
+However, when you dismiss the dialog, Daily discards the time.
+You cannot change this behavior.